killabayte/terraform-advanced-training/README.md

 step-16 | Autoscaling with ELB (Elastic Load Balancer) step-17 | Elastic Beanstalk PHP 7 stack with RDS step-18 | Interpolations, VPC module
-step-18b | Project structure, best practices
+step-18w | Project structure, best practices
-packer | Build AMIs with Packer jenkins-packer | Demo with jenkins and Packer docker-one | Using ECR - The EC2 Container Registry docker-two | Using ECS - The EC2 Container Service docker-three | Using ECR/ECS with Jenkins in a complete workflow module | Using ECS + ALB in 4 modules to show how developing terraform modules work
+packer | Build AMIs with Packer jenkins-packer | Demo with jenkins and Packer docker-step-1 | Using ECR - The EC2 Container Registry docker-step-2 | Using ECS - The EC2 Container Service
+docker-step-3 | Using ECR/ECS with Jenkins in a complete workflow module | Using ECS + ALB in 4 modules to show how developing terraform modules work